Your child and the flu

 - Know how much your child weighs, and then always check the instructions on the package.

-- Give acetaminophen every 4 - 6 hours.
+- Give acetaminophen every 4 to 6 hours.

-- Give ibuprofen every 6 - 8 hours.
+- Give ibuprofen every 6 to 8 hours.
 Do NOT use ibuprofen in children younger than 6 months old.

-- Never give aspirin to children unless your child's health care provider tells you to use it.
+- Never give aspirin to children unless your child's provider tells you to use it.

 A fever does not need to come all the way down to normal.
 Most children will feel better when the temperature drops by even 1 degree.